dazuma/toys/toys/docs/guide.md

 ## Defining Tools

+In this section, you will learn how to define tools by writing a Toys **configuration file**.

-Tools are defined by writing Toys **configuration files**.
-The simplest form of a configuration file is a file named `.toys.rb` (note the leading period) in the current working directory.
-Such a file defines tools that are available in the current directory, and for this section we will assume we are writing such a file.
-The following section on "Understanding Configurations" will cover the larger concerns of how configuration files are looked up and how multiple configurations interact.
+A file named `.toys.rb` (note the leading period) in the current working directory defines tools available in that directory and its subdirectories.
+We will cover how to write tools, including specifying the functionality of the tool, the flags and arguments it takes, and how its description appears in the help screen.

 ### Basic Config Syntax